Jummit/otome-os/README.md

 x

 TODO:
-define functions with config and parameters add config to commands where it makes sense type check config
+add config to commands where it makes sense type check config
-Flow control: loops, conditions immediate execution folders and then also paths sigh. multiline (wait until everything is closed) save history to disk escaping in strings eliminate all side effects from commands catogories for commands
+Flow control: loops, conditions immediate execution folders and then also paths sigh. multiline (wait until everything is closed) define functions with config and parameters save history to disk pass functions to functions escaping in strings eliminate all side effects from commands catogories for commands